Skip to Content Top

 Arvada's Position in the Front Range Hail Corridor

-Chinook Winds: Arvada's Unique Wind Threat
+Chinook Winds: Arvada's Year-Round Wind Threat

 Chinook winds are warm, dry downslope winds that accelerate over the mountains and funnel through the foothills.
-Arvada's western neighborhoods, including Candelas, Leyden Rock, and the Coal Creek Canyon area, sit in the direct path of these events.
+Arvada's western neighborhoods, including Candelas, Leyden Rock, and the Coal Creek Canyon area, sit directly in the path.
 Gusts regularly exceed 60 mph.
 Some events push past 80 mph.
-Chinooks occur most often from November through March but happen in every season.
+Chinooks differ from thunderstorm gusts.
+They are sustained events lasting hours.
+The prolonged force loosens shingles across entire roof sections, bends flashing, strips ridge caps, and drives snow into every gap.

-Freeze-Thaw Cycles and Snow Load Threats
+Freeze-Thaw Cycles and Ice Dam Threats

 Types of Storm Damage to Arvada Roofs

-Hail Damage to Asphalt Shingles in Arvada
+Hail Damage to Asphalt Shingles

-Wind Damage from Chinook Events and Thunderstorms
+Wind Damage from Chinooks and Thunderstorms

-Ice Dam Damage on Arvada Homes
+Ice Dam Damage on Arvada Ranch Homes

 Do not wait for a leak to tell you about storm damage.